 Upward mobility tends to be somewhat higher where homes are more highly valued in black neighborhoods.
-In Boston, Massachusetts, for example, black children reach the 39th percentile, on average, when growing up at the 25th percentile.
-Boston is also characterized by infrequency of anti-black internet searches but high levels of segregation.
-Black children born in the Hartford Metropolitan area or Oklahoma City also did relatively well.
+In Boston, Mass., for example, black children reach the 39th percentile, on average, when growing up at the 25th percentile.
+Boston is also characterized by infrequent anti-black internet searches but high levels of segregation.
+Black children born in the Hartford metropolitan area and Oklahoma City also did relatively well.

 This evidence presented here is not meant to prove that devaluation causes lower mobility or vice versa.
 That cannot be answered with these data, but the evidence does suggest there may be underlying links between the two phenomena that warrant further exploration.
 Likewise, we intend to collect more relevant and targeted data on anti-black sentiment in the future.
 The results linking anti-black internet searches to the devaluation of black neighborhoods are intriguing, but we believe the question requires new data sources.